Vox Sound Equipment Limited

 And there was a new range of PA amps - the PA50SS, PA100SS and so on (see this page) - and of course promotional literature.

-For "Vox Sound Limited", which succeeded Vox Sound Equipment Limited, running from 1970-1973, now see this page.
+For "Vox Sound Limited", which succeeded Vox Sound Equipment Limited, running from 1970 to late 1972, now see this page.